Skip to content

 Stop for a pint at the legendary White Rose pub or stroll the promenade in search of ice-cream and strong Italian espresso.
 Spoiler: you won’t have to go far!
 Joe’s ice-cream parlour is the most famous, while Verdi’s, Castellamare and Forte’s serve up spectacular views of the Mumble Lighthouse alongside their luscious scoops.

-St David’s – the Smallest City in the UK!
+St David’s, Pembrokeshire (the Smallest City in the UK!)

 Recommended by: Angela, Where Angie Wanders

-St Davids in Pembrokeshire is a very special destination in South Wales.
+St David’s in Pembrokeshire is a very special destination in South Wales.
 Not only is it the birthplace of the patron saint of Wales, St David, but also holds the title of the smallest city in the UK.
+It’s a charming place, with a small high street lined with independent retailers, coffee shops, and traditional craft stores.

 Inside the cathedral, a visit to the shrine of St David is a must.
 It’s said that three visits to St Davids is equal to a pilgrimage to Jerusalem!
 Next door to the cathedral is the Bishops Palace, mostly in ruins but still an inspirational place to have a look around.